Erik Gundersen: 1981

-Gundersen first appeared in the Speedway World Championship Final in 1981 at Wembley Stadium where in front of 92,500 fans he finished 4th with 11 points.
-On the night he set a new 4 lap record for the 345 m track of 66.8 seconds, a record that will stand forever as this was the last time that speedway was raced at the famous venue.
+Gundersen first appeared in the Speedway World Championship Final in 1981 at Wembley Stadium where in front of 92,500 fans he finished fourth with 11 points.
+On the night he set a new four lap record for the 345 m track of 66.8 seconds, a record that will stand forever as this was the last time that speedway was raced at the famous venue.
 He also won the World Cup with Denmark for the first time and was a league champion with Cradley.

 1982

-His 1982 title chase ended on a sour note when he failed to qualify for the final held at the Los Angeles Memorial Coliseum after finishing a surprising 16th and last in the 1982 Intercontinental Final in Sweden.
+Gundersen's 1982 title chase ended on a sour note when he failed to qualify for the final held at the Los Angeles Memorial Coliseum after finishing a surprising 16th and last in the 1982 Intercontinental Final in Sweden.
 However, the year resulted in two medals, a silver in the World Cup and a bronze in the Speedway World Pairs Championship, (appearing in the semi final).
-Additionally he won two cup competitions with Cradley.
+Additionally, he won two cup competitions with Cradley.

 1983

-He made amends for his 1982 failure, easily qualifying for the 1983 World Final in West Germany where he would again finish in a strong 4th place.
+Gundersen made amends for his 1982 failure, easily qualifying for the 1983 World Final in West Germany where he would again finish in a strong fourth place.
 He won the British League Riders' Championship, held at Hyde Road on 15 October 1983.
 He won a second World Cup gold medal with Denmark and a bronze in the World pairs, partnering Hans Nielsen.
 In Britain, he won the league and cup double with Cradley and topped the Midlands' team averages.